 |Country||Oil (hours per barrel)||Corn (hours per bushel)|

-In Table 33.1, Saudi Arabia has an absolute advantage in the production of oil because it only takes an hour to produce a barrel of oil compared to two hours in the United States.
-The United States has an absolute advantage in the production of corn.
+In Table 33.1, Saudi Arabia has an absolute advantage in producing oil because it only takes an hour to produce a barrel of oil compared to two hours in the United States.
+The United States has an absolute advantage in producing corn.

 To simplify, let’s say that Saudi Arabia and the United States each have 100 worker hours (see Table 33.2).
-We illustrate what each country is capable of producing on its own using a production possibility frontier (PPF) graph, shown in Figure 33.2.
+Figure 33.2 illustrates what each country is capable of producing on its own using a production possibility frontier (PPF) graph.
 Recall from Choice in a World of Scarcity that the production possibilities frontier shows the maximum amount that each country can produce given its limited resources, in this case workers, and its level of technology.

 |Country||Oil Production using 100 worker hours (barrels)||Corn Production using 100 worker hours (bushels)|

 Arguably Saudi and U.S. consumers desire both oil and corn to live.
 Let’s say that before trade occurs, both countries produce and consume at point C or C'.
-Thus, before trade, the Saudi Arabian economy will devote 60 worker hours to produce oil, as shown in Table 33.3.
+Thus, before trade, the Saudi Arabian economy will devote 60 worker hours to produce oil, as Table 33.3 shows.
 Given the information in Table 33.1, this choice implies that it produces/consumes 60 barrels of oil.
 With the remaining 40 worker hours, since it needs four hours to produce a bushel of corn, it can produce only 10 bushels.
-To be at point C', the U.S. economy devotes 40 worker hours to produce 20 barrels of oil and the remaining worker hours can be allocated to produce 60 bushels of corn.
+To be at point C', the U.S. economy devotes 40 worker hours to produce 20 barrels of oil and it can allocate the remaining worker hours to produce 60 bushels of corn.